 Residencies at Dorland Mountain Arts Colony, Ragdale, and the Norman Mailer Writers’ Colony have supported his writing.

 If you’re interested in Doug’s projects, he would be happy to hear from you.
-If you’d like to host a presentation based on his homework of memory, the Center for American War Letters, the Boisjoly Challenger Disaster Collection, research techniques for creative writers, or one of Doug’s other books, let him know.
-Use the contact form on this website, or subscribe on the bottom of this page to his email list for occasional updates.
+If you’d like to host a presentation based on his homework of memory, the Center for American War Letters, the Boisjoly Challenger Disaster Collection, research techniques for creative writers, one of Doug’s books, or research and data services, let him know.
+Use the contact form on this website.